Sacraments

 Through Baptism we become sons and daughters of God and are incorporated into the Church as members of Christ.
 In the Catholic Church, infants are baptised soon after birth to welcome them into the Catholic faith.

-First Holy Communion
+Holy Communion

 Confirmation

-Confirmation normally takes place when a child is around 14 years of age, but practising Catholic adults may be confirmed at any age following some preparation tailored to the individual’s particular needs.
+Confirmation normally takes place when a child is around 14 years of age, but practising Catholic adults may be confirmed at any age, following some preparation tailored to the individual’s particular needs.

 Sacraments of Healing